jmecono85/azure-network-protocols/README.md

 - Step 2 Create a Linux (Ubuntu) VM
 - Step 3 Use Remote Desktop to connect to your Windows 10 Virtual Machine
 - Step 4 Within your Windows 10 Virtual Machine, Install Wireshark
-- step 5 Within Wireshark, filter for ICMP traffic only
+- Step 5 Within Wireshark, filter for ICMP traffic only
+- Step 6 Retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM Observe ping requests and replies within WireShark.
+- Step 7

 <h2>Step 1</h2>